yushundong/yushundong.github.io/_pages/about.md

 News
 ------
+* Aug.
+2022: One tutorial accepted by ICDM 2022.
 * July 2022: An interesting and comprehensive survey paper "Federated Graph Machine Learning: A Survey of Concepts, Techniques, and Applications" released. [\[arXiv\]](https://arxiv.org/pdf/2207.11812.pdf) [\[Blog in Chinese\]](https://mp.weixin.qq.com/s/w0_DSd-hteYGfWnwKEALNQ)
 * May.
 2022: Three papers accepted by SIGKDD 2022.
 * Apr.
 2022: Best Poster (Runner Up) @Doctoral Forum of SDM.
 Thanks for the efforts of organizers.